History of Nova Scotia: English colony (1654–1670)

 Temple had his headquarters at Penobscot (present-day Castine, Maine), keeping garrisons at Port Royal and at Saint John.
 In 1659, the la Tour fort at the mouth of the Saint John River was abandoned in favour of a new fort at Jemseg, 50 miles (80 km) or so up the river, where Temple established a trading post.
 The location was advantageous as occupiers were put out of the way of seagoing pirates.
 Jemseg was also a better place to trade with the descending Maliseet Indians.

 Engraving of the peace conference that led to the Treaty of Breda in 1667.
 Acadia was return to the French as a part of the terms of the treaty.

 With the Restoration in 1660 Crowne returned to England to participate in the coronation of Charles II, and to defend their claim to Nova Scotia.
 The grant to Crowne and Temple had been made by Cromwell under the Commonwealth; now that Charles had ascended the throne there were a number of other claimants.
 These included Thomas Elliot (a groom of the bedchamber to Charles II), Sir Lewis Kirke and others (who had taken Acadia in the expedition against Quebec in 1632), and heirs of Sir William Alexander (the original grantee, from whom Charles de la Tour's father had obtained the grant).
 In 1661 the French Ambassador claimed the territory for France.
 On 22 June 1661 he submitted a statement on the manner in which he and Temple became proprietors.
 While in England, Crowne also pleaded the cause of the colonists before the council and lord chamberlain on 4 December 1661.
 Temple returned to England in 1662 and was successful in obtaining a new grant as well as a commission as governor.
 He promised to restore Crowne's territory and make reparations, but did not.
 Crowne pursued this in the New England courts, but was unsuccessful, the courts eventually deciding they did not have jurisdiction.
 The colony was eventually restored to France in the 1667 Treaty of Breda, but the English would not actually give up control until 1670.

+Dutch conquest (1674)

+In 1674, the Dutch briefly conquered Acadia, renaming the colony New Holland.

+Remainder of 17th century

+During the last decades of the seventeenth century, Acadians migrated from the capital, Port Royal, and established what would become the other major Acadian settlements: Grand Pré, Chignecto, Cobequid and Pisiguit.

+Acadia was occupied by the English during King William's War, the North American theatre of the Nine Years' War (1688-1697).
+Acadia was integrated into the newly formed Province of Massachusetts Bay in 1691, along with bordering areas in what is now Maine.
+The Peace of Ryswick treaties gave Acadia back to France in 1697.